akvorado/akvorado/console/data/docs/00-intro.md

 ## Quick start

 A `docker-compose.yml` file is provided to quickly get started.
-Once running, *Akvorado* web interface should be running on port 80 and an inlet accepting both NetFlow (port 2055) and sFlow (port 6343).
+Once running, *Akvorado* web interface should be running on port 8080.
-You need to configure SNMP on your exporters to accept requests from Akvorado.

 ```console
 # docker-compose up